parth49patel/Database/README.md

 - **CSS3**: For styling and layout.
 - **JavaScript**: For interactivity and dynamic features.
 - **Flask**: For backend development.
-- **MySQL or NoSQL**: For database management.
+- **MySQL**: For database management.
-- **OpenAI**: For personalized resume feedback.

 ## How to View the Project

 1. **Clone the Repository**:
-   - Go to the GitHub repository: https://github.com/your-username/jobSphere
+   - Go to the GitHub repository: https://github.com/parth49patel/Database
    - Click on the green **Code** button, then select **Download ZIP** or clone the repository:
      ```bash
      git clone https://github.com/parth49patel/Database.git